Want to hike with new friends?Join a group trip

 Meals: D

 As you leave Baiona you will walk alongside sandy beaches for most of the day.
 There are plenty of opportunities to take a break at a seaside cafe along the way.
-Oia is a pretty town on the Ria de Vigo (estuary).
-Distance 16km/10mi
+From Oia on the Ria de Vigo (estuary) there will be a transfer back to Baiona and your hotel..
+Distance 16km/10m, highest point approx 60m

 Meals: B,D

-Continue along the estuary and this afternoon you will arrive in Vigo, a typical Galician town with a wide sandy beach.
+Transfer back to Oia then continue on foot along the estuary.
+Later you will arrive in Vigo, a typical Galician town with a wide sandy beach.
 Walking along the harbour you'll arrive at your hotel for the night.
 Overnight Vigo.
 Vigo's old quarter is home to the neoclassical Church of Santa María and the nearby archaeological site of Castro de Vigo has reconstructed ancient dwellings.
-Distance 10.7 km/6.7mi
+Distance 10.7 km/6.7mi, highest point approx 40m

 Meals: B,D

 The route as you leave Vigo is mainly uphill, and you'll be rewarded with spectacular views of the city and harbour.
 Continue onto a plateau before descending into Redondela.
-Enjoy your final steps on the Coastal Route - at Redondela you join the main Portuguese (inland) Camino.
+Enjoy your final steps on the Coastal Route - at Redondela you join the main Portuguese (central) Camino.
 Redondela has a rich natural and cultural heritage and some lovely beaches including Cesantes.
-Distance 16km/10mi
+Distance 16km/10mi, highest point approx 160m

 Meals: B,D